 Examination Centers For GATE

 This paper will be for 3 hours duration and there will be a total of 65 questions carrying 100 marks, out of which 10 questions carrying a total of 15 marks will be on General Aptitude (GA).
 In the paper, the General Aptitude section will carry 15% of the total marks, and the remaining 85% of the total marks are devoted to the subject of the paper.
 This GATE MA paper would contain questions of two different types:

 (i) Multiple Choice Questions (MCQ) carrying 1 or 2 marks each in all sections.
 These questions are objective in nature and each will have a choice of four answers, out of which the candidate has to mark the correct answer(s).

 For 1-mark multiple-choice questions, 1/3 mark will be deducted for a wrong answer.
-Likewise, for 2-mark multiple-choice questions, 2/3 mark will be deducted for a wrong answer.
-There is NO negative marking for numerical answer type questions.
+Likewise, for 2-mark multiple-choice questions, 2/3 marks will be deducted for a wrong answer.
+There is NO negative marking for numerical answer-type questions.

 General Aptitude (GA) Questions

 In the paper, GA questions carry a total of 15 marks.
 The GA section includes 5 questions carrying 1-mark each (sub-total 5 marks) and 5 questions carrying 2-marks each (sub-total 10 marks).